rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 ### Domain Events
 Use of events is an increasingly popular way to express the interactions in real-world business domains, that proved to be more effective and resilient.
 But it is not strictly necessary.

 If the business logic needs to be triggered sequentially, implementing those tasks in a single function or series of function calls will explicitly writes the sequence into code, which will lead to a monolithic structure that is difficult to maintain in future.
-By having a preceeding function emit an event instead, this event can be received and acted on by multiple listeners.
+By having a preceding function emit an event instead, this event can be received and acted on by multiple listeners.
 The event bus can be handled by underlying infrastructure and the event logic is agnostic to the concrete technology.

 ### Anemic Models
 Using Code First approach with Entity Framework (or making any ORM the central approach to your software design) inevitably leads to: